Network Buildout is Part of Spectrum’s $5 Billion, Multiyear Rural Digital Opportunity Fund (RDOF) Investment in Rural Broadband

 Local residents and business owners should visit spectrumruralexpansion.com to learn more about when their home or business may be able to receive Spectrum services.

 * Based on analysis by Ookla® of Speedtest Intelligence® data U.S. median fixed download speeds for Q1 2023.
 Ookla trademarks used under license and reprinted with permission.

 ** Based on year end 2022 subscriber data among top 3 carriers.

 ***iOS (App Store) and Android (Google Play) average ratings as of April 1, 2023.
 Apps must have at least 150k reviews through combination of iOS & Android store reviews as of April 1, 2023.

 Spectrum is a suite of advanced communications services offered by Charter Communications, Inc. (NASDAQ:CHTR), a leading broadband connectivity company and cable operator serving more than 32 million customers in 41 states.
 Over an advanced communications network, the company offers a full range of state-of-the-art residential and business services including Spectrum Internet®, TV, Mobile and Voice.

 For small and medium-sized companies, Spectrum Business® delivers the same suite of broadband products and services coupled with special features and applications to enhance productivity, while for larger businesses and government entities, Spectrum Enterprise provides highly customized, fiber-based solutions.
 Spectrum Reach® delivers tailored advertising and production for the modern media landscape.
-The company also distributes award-winning news coverage, sports and high-quality original programming to its customers through Spectrum Networks and Spectrum Originals.
+The company also distributes award-winning news coverage and sports programming to its customers through Spectrum Networks.
 More information about Charter can be found at corporate.charter.com.